Rosebud: Making FPGA-Accelerated Middlebox Development More Pleasant: Case Studies

-In our evaluation, we first made a packet trace based on the ruleset used for the generation of the Pigasus accelerator.
-After verifying that the expected number of packets are received in hardware, we used tcpreplay to play back the attack pattern, and used another FPGA to fill the rest of the pipe with background traffic to hit 200~Gbps.
-Note that since attack packets are short we were not able to achieve more than 5.8~Gbps from tcpreplay, even using 16 concurrent tcpreplays, with full throttle mode, evenly distributed among the NUMA nodes.
-Figure~\ref{fig:pigasus_res} shows the result of this experiment.
+To evaluate the performance of Pigasus on \fname, we first made a packet trace based on the ruleset used for the generation of the Pigasus accelerator.
+Then, we used \texttt{tcpreplay} to transmit packets at low rate to verify that the expected number of packets are selected by the IPS accelerator and sent to the host.
+Next, using tcpreplay we played back the attack pattern, and used another FPGA to fill the rest of the pipe with background traffic to hit 200~Gbps.
+For this case study we ran the attack as 1\% of the traffic (2~Gbps) with 0.3\% reordering among the TCP flows in both the attack and safe traffic.
+This attack rate is considered a medium to high rate, and the reordering rate is the typical reordering happening for middlebox traffic~\cite{pigasus}.

-The Round Robin (RR) line shows the use of an RR scheduler, this shows the best-case performance for Pigasus in Shire, assuming Pigasus reassmebly engine exists inside the scheduler.
-This baseline implementation achieved 200~Gbps for a larger packet size ($>$1024~Bytes), and it could hit 100~Gbps for a moderate packet size of 800~Bytes.
+By using this traffic generation setup, we compared performance of three systems: (1) Pigasus with hardware accelerated reorder engine, (2) Pigasus with software reorder engine running on RISC-V cores, and (3) Snort running on a machine with Intel Xeon 6130 with 32 physical cores---or 64 hyper-threaded cores.
+For the Snort performance measurements, we setup the rules so Snort is performing only the exact same fast-pattern matching performed by the Pigasus accelerators.
+Also we enabled Snort's Hyperscan~\cite{hyperscan} to improve fast pattern matching speed by benefiting from Intel's AVX-512 vector instructions within Intel CPU, as well as the Linux Kernel's AFPACKET~\footnote{\url{https://doc.dpdk.org/guides/nics/af\_packet.html}} to minimize the overhead for moving packets from the kernel to userspace.
+Enabling both of these resulting in more than 2 times improvement in performance.

-Next, we added a ``Hash''-based scheduler in Shire alongside our software-based packet reordering.
-The scheduler pads the 4-byte hash result to the beginning of each packet.
-We observed that Shire could hit 166~Gbps for larger packet sizes.
-Note one reason for this drop is due to imperfect randomization of our packet generator, and hence uneven distribution of packets among the packet processors.
-Finally, On the ``Reorder'' line with 1\% reordering, we see a drop to max rate of 143~Gbps.
-At a packet size of 800B, we can almost hit full 100~Gbps rate using the software reorder, as long as the reorder amount is less than the normal 0.3\%.
+Figure~\ref{fig:pigasus_rate} shows the results of this experiment. \fname with both hardware acceleration for both reordering and pattern matching achieves the highest performance: almost 200~Gbps for packet sizes larger than 800~Bytes.
+The use of software running on the slow RISC-V cores to do reordering does indeed lower performance, but it still can achieve almost 100~Gbps at 800~Bytes, and 166~Gbps for 2048~Byte packets.
+The non-perfect load balancing among the \names, due to non-uniformity of the flow hash results, also plays a smaller part in the performance degradation.
+Snort performs worse than both \fname implementations.